Is Sunscreen Bad for You: Everything You Need to Know

 Decrease Signs of Aging on Your Skin

 Are you still wondering is sunscreen bad for you?
 There are more than just cancer reducing benefits to sun protection.
-Protecting your skin from the sun can decrease signs of aging on your skin.
+Prioritizing skin care and protecting your skin from the sun can decrease risk factors and signs of aging on your skin.

 The damage from the sun reduces the elasticity in your skin allowing wrinkles to form.
 The sun also creates discoloration called liver spots or age spots.
 The amount of exposure to the sun throughout a person's life will speed up or slow down these aging signs.